fh2019ustc/DocTr-Plus/README.md

 ## Inference
-1. Download the pretrained models from [Google Drive](https://drive.google.com/drive/folders/1eZRxnRVpf5iy3VJakJNTKWw5Zk9g-F_0?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/1Cq9bfyAJ9MWwxj0CarqmKw?pwd=jmy1), and put them to `$ROOT/model_pretrained/`.
+1. Download the pretrained models from [Google Drive](https://drive.google.com/drive/folders/1eZRxnRVpf5iy3VJakJNTKWw5Zk9g-F_0?usp=sharing), and put them to `$ROOT/model_pretrained/`.
 2. Put the distorted images in `$ROOT/distorted/`.
 3. Geometric unwarping.
 The rectified images are saved in `$ROOT/rectified/` by default.
     ```